Mobile cloud storage

 Mobile cloud storage is a form of cloud storage that is accessible on mobile devices such as laptops, tablets, and smartphones.
 Mobile cloud storage providers offer services that allow the user to create and organize files, folders, music, and photos, similar to other cloud computing models.
 Services are used by both individuals and companies.
 Most cloud file storage providers offer limited free use but charge for additional storage once the free limit is exceeded.
 These costs are usually charged as a monthly subscription rate and have different rates depending on the amount of storage desired.

 In 2018, cloud services revenue was about $182.4 billion and in 2022 it is projected to grow to $331.2 billion.
 The cloud storage industry was projected to grow 17.2 percent in 2019 (Costello, 2019).

 History

-The concept of cloud computing trace back to 1960s, when the groundwork for modern internet and network technologies was being laid (Human for humans, 2024).
+The concept of cloud computing traces back to 1960s, when the groundwork for modern internet and network technologies was being laid (Human for humans, 2024).
 One of the pivotal figures in this early period was J.C.R.
 Licklider, a visionary computer scientist who worked on ARPANET, the precursor to the internet.
 Licklider's ideas set the stage for the development of distributed computing systems, which are fundamental to cloud computing.
 Moving into the 1990s, AT&T introduced PersonaLink Services, a more advanced online platform offering electronic mail and online storage.